moleculerjs/site/source/docs/0.13/runner.md

 - `!services/others/**/*.service.js` - skip all services in the `services/others` folder and sub-folders.
 - `services/others/mandatory/main.service.js` - load the exact service.

-> The glob patterns work in the `SERVICES` enviroment variables as well.
+> The glob patterns work in the `SERVICES` enviroment variables, as well.

 ## Built-in clustering

-Moleculer Runner has a built-in clustering function.
-With it, you can start multiple instances from your broker.
+Moleculer Runner has a built-in clustering function to start multiple instances from your broker.

 Example to start all services from the `services` folder in 4 instances.
 ```bash